iambriccardo/jenchmark/README.md

         .repeat(1)
         .build();

-BenchmarkResult<TestBenchmark> result = engine.benchmark(benchmark);
+        BenchmarkResult<TestBenchmark> result=engine.benchmark(benchmark);
 ```

-The execution of the benchmark will return a `BenchmarkResult` which will contain all the measurements and the details of the benchmark.
+The execution of the benchmark will return a `BenchmarkResult` which will contain all the measurements and the details
+of the benchmark.